JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Add in 2 more enemy weapon types
 - extend for classes
 - Create difficulty slider OR set up map.html
+- Create Boss Enemy, spawns after a certain score, or on a certain map/difficulty only
-- Find out what's causing .00000000000001 damage **DONE, problem with shieldRechargeAmount**
+- Find out what's causing .00000000000001 damage **DONE, problem was with shieldRechargeAmount**
 - Performance loss around 100 kills **DONE**
 - Implement Story **DONE**
 - Change endGame() to be called in GameLoop(), and logic checking for victory/loss conditions **DONE**